What is a structural rivet?

 These rivets have a slotted body that form a propeller shape blind-side anchor upon installation.
 The Bulb-Tite® and many other Tri-Folding structural rivets spread their clamping force through their anchor blades which combines with a washer to provide a waterproof joint.
 Great for motor body fabrication where composite materials like those associated with refrigerated or pantech trucks are used.
 Select Bulbtites are also used in the installation of safety roof anchor points including the fall arrest systems + the rope access systems.
 Read how the Bulb-Tite is better than Tri-fold rivet.

-How do structural pop rivets work?
+How do structural rivets work?

 Structural rivets work a little differently to standard rivet, as there is an internal mechanism that locks a portion of the pin (mandrel) inside the rivet's body.
 This creates an additional layer of material that assists in increasing the rivets strength, whilst interlocking with the material and creating their inner strength.